 The verdict: A massive fail!
 Far too good to be a traditional school dinner.
 Where was the mean-looking dinner lady keeping a watchful eye out for anyone not finishing off their dinner?
 Fail!

 The final session flew – there were more on-stage interviews, autographs, a raffle, lots more photographs and tucking into a slice of amazing cake.

 It was a day of fun, laughs and friendships.
 I can imagine that many of us that attended had the GH theme tune spinning round and round in our heads and even humming it whilst leaving the iconic studios.
 We look forward with excitement to the Grange Hill 50th.

-Enjoyed the blog?
-Grange Hill is featured in the new hardback book, Section N Underpass – a nostalgic collection of blogs featuring a fun look back at British advertising, leisure and entertainment from the yester-years.
-Release date late November/early December 2018.
-Read all about it and pre-order your copy here: Enter the Underpass
+Grange Hill is featured in the new hardback book, Section N Underpass – a nostalgic and fun look back at British advertising, leisure and entertainment from the 70s and 80s.
+Click front cover below and get the rundown:

 Want more Grange Hill?
 Check out the blog here: Re-opening of Grange Hill?